Dragonrun1/event-mediator/README.md

 # event-mediator
-A general event mediator (dispatcher) with minimum dependences so it is easy to drop in and use.
+A general event mediator (dispatcher) with minimum dependencies so it is easy to drop in and use.